sap-tutorials/Tutorials/tutorials/iot-edge-install-smartsensing/iot-edge-install-smartsensing.md

 [ACCORDION-BEGIN [Step 3: ](Optional: Create a new version)]

-Let's assume you have made any kind of changes to the Helm chart (and, optionally also in the container image) and you need to deploy the changed version in the **Extensions** UI.
+Let's assume you have made some changes in the code implementation in the Helm chart (and, optionally also in the container image) and you need to deploy the changed version in the **Extensions** UI.

 The Extension Service supports the versioning, as explained with the following steps.

-1. Open the folder of your copy of **SAP Edge Gateway Service Reference Application** downloaded from the official [SAP IoT Edge - Samples GitHub repository](https://github.com/SAP-samples/iot-edge-samples/tree/main/IoT_Edge/edge-gateway-service-ref-app#download-the-code) while executing the tutorial [Create Extension Service Container Image](iot-edge-extension-registry) and navigate to the folder `helm`.
-Open the file `Chart.yaml` with a text editor.
+1. Open the folder of your copy of **SAP Edge Gateway Service Reference Application** downloaded from the official [SAP IoT Edge - Samples GitHub repository](https://github.com/SAP-samples/iot-edge-samples/tree/main/IoT_Edge/edge-gateway-service-ref-app#download-the-code) while executing the tutorial [Create Extension Service Container Image](iot-edge-extension-registry) and navigate to the folder `helm` then open the file `Chart.yaml` with a text editor.

 2. Update `version` and `appVersion` with a different number, i.e. the version number `1.0.1`, and save it.